 ARF: In that regard, to what extent do you think the disease, or diseases, can be classified as primarily genetic?

 JT: Even in the genetic form of AD, there are three different genes that harbor disease-causing mutations.
 Three entirely different genes, and, if you count trisomy 21, three copies of chromosome 21, then there's yet another genetic mechanism.
 So its very important for everyone to realize that effective therapy for AD is not going to be a single silver bullet, at least I don't think this will be the case.
 We're still waiting to see if the angiogenesis notion with cancer, a single silver bullet to block blood vessel production, will be effective, and maybe it will be and maybe we'll find something like that for AD but I think in the interim we have to push on with the molecules that you know are important in the pathology and the cell death process.
-I think it would be foolish of me to say "tau is more important than A-beta".
+I think it would be foolish of me to say "tau is more important than Aβ."

-We even found in recent studies that over 50% of familial AD (FAD) brains and over 50% of Downs syndrome brains have Lewy bodies.
+We even found in recent studies that over 50 percent of familial AD (FAD) brains and over 50 percent of Downs syndrome brains have Lewy bodies.
 So now I would also have to say that synuclein is playing a role in some way.
 How all of this gets initiated in FAD, how you get plaques, tangles and LB with an FAD mutation in presenilin I don't know.
 But there are certainly three bad proteins to deal with and if we could sort out what mutations lead to each of these protein aggregates that would be very very important, but this may not lead to a therapy that's useful for sporadic AD.
 I think the scientific community appreciates that we should think of Alzheimer "diseases" rather than one disease and the public, I hope, will also appreciate that.
 There are many forms of this dementia we call AD.